aklivity/streampay-demo/README.md

 - `users` - Stores information about users(logcompacted topic).

 ## Event Processing Service
-This service is responsible to processes commands such as `PayCommand`, `RequestCommand` and produce messages to the appropriate topics.
+This service responsible for processing commands such as `PayCommand`, `RequestCommand` and producing messages to the appropriate topics.
 It also has statistic topologies that builds activities, statistics out of topics such as `transactions`, and `payment-requests`